denten-books/plain-text/4-sign.md

 techniques.
 The "tangible product" of such an activity is "a constantly improving augmentation system for use in developing and studying augmentation systems."
 It is an appealing vision, but only as long as it remains recursive.
-The lab benefits from creating *its own* tools and methods.
-Yet Engelbart also believes that tools and methods emanating from his research have a more universal appeal.
+The lab benefits from creating its own tools and methods.
+Engelbart also believes that tools and methods emanating from his research have a more universal appeal.
 He hopes that his system "can be transferred---as a whole or by pieces of concept, principle and technique---to help others develop augmentation systems for many other disciplines and activities."
 Undoubtedly, Engelbart's ideas about intellect augmentation have had a broad impact on knowledge work across disciplines.
-Yet, Engelbart's vision also loses the property of self determination in the transfer.
+However, Engelbart's vision loses the property of self determination in the transfer.
 It no longer involves a community pulling itself by the bootstraps.
 Rather it is augmentation enforced from without, adhering to values and principles no longer comprehensible to